krajj7/BotHack/doc/running.md

 ### Prerequisites

-* Make sure you have Java 7 JDK and Maven installed (check `mvn -V`)
+Make sure you have Java 7 JDK and Maven installed (check `mvn -V`)

 ### Compiling the bot skeleton

 There is a working bot Maven project skeleton available here: https://github.com/krajj7/BotHack/blob/master/javabots/SimpleBot

+To compile it, run `mvn compile` in the project directory.

-BotHack itself doesn't need to be compiled manually to run Java bots against public servers, a packaged version of the framework jar will be downloaded automatically by Maven.
+BotHack itself doesn't need to be compiled manually to run Java bots against public servers, a packaged version of the framework jar and other dependencies will be downloaded automatically by Maven.

 ### Running against a public server